IAMSSROBINSON/ls-js110/02_advanced_javascript_collections/03_nested_data_structures/05_shallow_copy.md

 ## Shallow Copy Arrays

-Shallow copies only copy the top level of the elements to the new array (nested objects will be copied as references to the original values and changes made to either object will update the copy and original - nested objects are shared objects between both the original and the copy, this goes for both nested array and nested objects).
+Shallow copies only copy the top level of the elements to the new array (nested objects will be copied as references to the original values and changes made to either object will update the copy and original - nested objects are shared objects between both the original and the copy, this goes for both nested array and nested objects within arrays).

 - `array.slice()`
   - passing no arguments will return a copy of an array